stormasm/spanish/verbs/ella/listlearn.md

 - a. to find oneself
 Se halló durante un viaje espiritual a la India.
 She found herself while on a spiritual journey to India.

+### revelar

+transitive verb

+1. (to divulge)
+- a. to reveal
+Se negó a revelar el secreto de la familia.
+She refused to reveal the family's secret.
+- b. to disclose
+No reveles información personal a desconocidos.
+Don't disclose any personal information to strangers.

+2. (to show signs of)
+- a. to reveal
+Su descuidada redacción revelaba falta de profesionalidad.
+His sloppy writing revealed a lack of professionalism.
+- b. to show
+Sus ojos revelaban pena.
+Her eyes showed sorrow.

+3. (photography)
+- a. to develop
+El fotógrafo reveló las fotos que tomó en la boda.
+The photographer developed the photos he took at the wedding.

+### revelarse

+pronominal verb

+4. (to show oneself)
+to reveal oneself
+- a. to reveal oneself
+Pablo se reveló como un gran cantante de ópera.
+Pablo revealed himself as a great opera singer.

+5. (to show itself)
+- a. to prove to be
+Pronto el Internet se reveló indispensable para la vida moderna.
+The Internet soon proved to be indispensable for modern life.